Interim CV Writing

 Whether this is the first time you are applying for an interim role, or if you already have an interim CV that you have written yourself, we can help you to present your job history in a coherent and engaging way to secure an interview for your dream job.
 Our team of professional writers work with you to ensure that we completely understand the skills and knowledge that you have to offer within an interim role.
 We will then structure this in a professional CV which appeals to interim recruiters.

-Our interim CV writing service is fully bespoke and we can prepare and deliver your CV within 3 days of receiving all your documentation.
+Getting your CV right means that potential employers can easily and immediately see the value that you are able to offer their business in an interim position.
+Our interim CV writing service is fully bespoke and we can prepare and deliver your CV within 3 days of booking.

 How to write an interim CV

 An interim CV is completely different to a CV focused towards a permanent role.
 The nature of interim work leads CVs to become very lengthy and repetitive which can lose the reader’s focus.
 Therefore an interim CV is more a business case and successful interims must look at themselves as a product or service provider rather than an employee.
 It is vital that you clearly demonstrate and evidence the ability to deliver projects within agreed timescales and to budget.
 An interim CV is a much stronger sell than a permanent CV and should be presented as a business proposition.

 To ensure that your interim history does not get lost in the document, we encourage clients to focus on their main selling points (key skills / deliverables).
 Once you have identified around 6 of these skills then you must evidence the skill in action and then start building the first page of the cv.

 Include a strong personal profile

 An interim CV should include a strong personal profile written in the 3rd person demonstrating exactly what you do, what you have done and WHY the employer should progress with the application is paramount.

 Improve find ability on job sites with keywords